aimensahnoun/bau-time/README.md

 this will download and install the necessary dependencies in order for the project to run

 ## Necessary Keys
-This project uses [Web3 Storage](https://web3.storage) in order to store all the files and [Supabase](https://supabase.com) as its database.
-Both these tools need API keys in order to grant access and are necessary to the project.
+This project uses [Web3 Storage](https://web3.storage) in order to store all the files and [Supabase](https://supabase.com) as its database and [SendGrid](https://sendgrid.com).
+All of these tools need API keys in order to grant access and are necessary to the project.

 Create a ```.env.local``` file in the root of the project and fill in your API keys in this fashion